dnlam/dnlam.github.io/projects.md

 </b></a> <span style="font-size:16px;"><i></i></span><br />
       <span style="font-size:15px;"><i>
 </i></span> <br />
-      <a class="label label-info"> About  <span class="abstract">In the first course of the Deep Learning Specialization, we will study the foundational concept of neural networks and deep learning.
-By the end, we will be familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
+      <a class="label label-info"> About  <span class="abstract">In this course, we studied the foundational concept of neural networks and deep learning.
+By the end, we was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
 </span> </a> &nbsp;
         <a href="https://www.coursera.org/account/accomplishments/certificate/SXEAV9FX9Q7M" class="label label-success">Certificate</a>
         <!-- <a href="https://www.photonics.com/Articles/CEA-Leti_Researchers_Set_Throughput_Record_for/a65854" class="label label-warning">News</a> -->